cardano-community/guild-operators/docs/Scripts/logmonitor.md

 The script is best run as a background process.
 This can be accomplished in many ways but the preferred method is to run it as a systemd service.
 A terminal multiplexer like tmux or screen could also be used but not covered here.

 Use the `deploy-as-systemd.sh` script to create a systemd unit file.
-Output is logged using syslog and end up in the systems standard syslog file, normally `/var/log/syslog`.
+Output is logged using syslog and end up in the systems standard syslog file, normally `/var/log/syslog`. `journalctl -u <service>` can be used to check log.
 Other logging configurations are not covered here.

 ##### View Collected Blocks
-Best viewed in CNTools but as it's saved as regular json any text/json viewer could be used.
+Best viewed in CNTools but as it's saved as regular JSON any text/JSON viewer could be used.
+Block data is saved to `BLOCK_DIR` variable set in env file, by default `${CNODE_HOME}/db/blocks`.
+One file is created for each epoch.

 Open CNTools and select `[b] Blocks` to open the block viewer.
 Either select `Epoch` and enter the epoch you want to see a detailed view for or choose `Summary` to display blocks for last x epochs.